High-Precision Amplitude-Modulated Continuous-Wave Lunar Laser Ranging

 For the most favorable conditions at a very good site (top quartile of the seeing distribution, somewhat larger $r_0$ than assumed above), the same scalings imply that the residual atmospheric contribution can realistically be driven into the $\sim 30$--$80~\mu\mathrm{m}$ band on $T\simeq 30$--$100$~s, which we associate with Case~C.

 Calibrating the Kolmogorov model for the range-averaged path fluctuations to existing mm-class LLR and SLR experience is most transparent when expressed in terms of a small set of seeing parameters.
-Table~\ref{tab:atm-calibration} summarizes representative combinations of Fried parameter, coherence time, and isoplanatic angle together with the corresponding ranges of absolute and differential atmospheric residuals on the analysis windows used throughout the paper.
+Table~\ref{tab:atm-calibration} summarizes representative combinations of Fried parameter, coherence time, and effective differential-delay angular scale together with the corresponding ranges of absolute and differential atmospheric residuals on the analysis windows used throughout the paper.
 The angular scale \(\theta_0\) is an empirical decorrelation scale for differential path delay, not the adaptive-optics wavefront isoplanatic angle.

 By construction, Regimes~A, B, and C in Table~\ref{tab:atm-calibration} are paired with the photon--flux regimes of Sec.~\ref{sec:snr} to define the atmospheric contributions to operating Cases~A, B, and C in Table~\ref{tab:three-cases}.